NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 **Format Changes:**

-    * **Row-based tables:** are implemented via a change in the specification language through support for compound data types The advantage of row-based tables is that they i) allow referencing of sets of rows via region-references to a single dataset (e.g., a set of electrodes), ii)  make it easy to add rows by appending to a single dataset, iii) make it easy to read individual rows of a table (but require reading the full table to extract the data of a single column).
+    * **Row-based tables:** are implemented via a change in the specification language through support for compound data types The advantage of row-based tables is that they 1) allow referencing of sets of rows via region-references to a single dataset (e.g., a set of electrodes), 2) make it easy to add rows by appending to a single dataset, 3) make it easy to read individual rows of a table (but require reading the full table to extract the data of a single column).
-      Row-based tables are used to simplify, e.g,. the organization of electrode-metadata in NWB:N 2 (see above).
+      Row-based tables are used to simplify, e.g., the organization of electrode-metadata in NWB:N 2 (see above).
       (See the `specification language release notes <http://schema-language.readthedocs.io/en/latest/specification_language_release_notes.html#release-notes>`_ for details about the addition of compound data types in the schema).